ironspdk/ironspdk/ironspdk/README.md

 // create new SPDK thread at core 2 let thread = SpdkThread::new_at_cores("my_thread", [2]);

-// run some code at this SPDK thread thread.spawn(async { /* async work */ });
+// run some code at this SPDK thread asynchronously thread.spawn(async { /* async work */ });

 // stop SPDK threads this way only